rafar55/prescriber-movies-api/Readme.md

 3. Run the command `docker-compose up --build`.
 This command will build the Docker images and start the containers.
 4. The application will be available at `http://localhost:8080`.

+# Note on Database Initialization with Docker

+When running the application with Docker Compose, sometimes the API service might start before the database service is fully initialized.
+This can cause errors when the API tries to connect to the database.
+If you encounter this issue, you can try the following steps:

+1. Stop all Docker services by running the command `docker-compose down` in your terminal.
+2. Wait for a few seconds to ensure that the database container has fully stopped.
+3. Start all Docker services again by running the command `docker-compose up --build` in your terminal.

+The `--build` option ensures that Docker Compose rebuilds the images, which can help if the database initialization issue is due to an outdated image.

+Remember that the database initialization can take a while, especially the first time you run the application.
+So, if you encounter any issues, it's a good idea to wait for a bit and then try again.

 # Running the Application with LocalDB on Windows

 1. Install .NET 5.0 SDK on your machine.